Skip to content

 Then use the returned txn_id in the void call.

-Forces a complete rebuild of the local cache by re-fetching all data from QuickBooks Desktop.
+Forces a complete rebuild of the cache-backed tables by re-fetching their data from QuickBooks Desktop.

 CALL qb_rebuild_all();